 This consultation would inform the Navy of proposed projects, permits, leases, studies, and other land uses and afford the Navy an opportunity to collaborate with BLM to preserve the training environment.
-Further, prior to issuing approval for installation or use of mobile or stationary equipment used to transmit and receive electromagnetic signals in the two special use zones as part of any federal action, BLM would be required to obtain permission from NAS Fallon for use of this equipment.
-This requirement to obtain Navy permission for the use of this equipment would afford the Navy an opportunity to ensure military and civilian use of the electromagnetic spectrum does not interfere with their respective activities.
-BLM and the Navy will also enter into a MOU to administer the details of the consultation and approval process.
+Further, prior to issuing any approval for installation or use of mobile or stationary equipment used to transmit and receive electromagnetic signals in the two special use zones as part of any federal action, BLM would be required to obtain permission from the Navy for use of this equipment.
+This requirement to obtain Navy permission for the use of this equipment would afford the Navy an opportunity to ensure military and civilian uses of the electromagnetic spectrum do not interfere with each other.
+BLM and the Navy would also enter into a MOU to administer the details of the consultation and approval process.

-With the shift of B-17, the Navy would expand the DVTA along the western side of State Route 839 south of U.S. Route 50 and around Earthquake Fault Road.
-The proposed expansion (requested withdrawal and proposed acquisition) would total approximately 256,440 acres (Figure 2-14) and would increase the total range size to 325,277 acres.
+The proposed expansion (requested withdrawal and proposed acquisition) would total approximately 247,762 acres (Figure 2-16) and would increase the total range size to 325,322 acres.

 Ground training by the Navy would continue to take place on existing roads and trails, with lands remaining open for certain public uses.
 Allowable public uses would include hunting, camping, hiking, fishing, OHV use, site visits, and grazing.
-The Navy would allow the same uses under Alternative 3 as defined under Alternative 2, including limited geothermal development east of State Route 839 and utility corridors (Table 2-7).
+The Navy would allow the same uses under Alternative 3 as defined under Alternative 2, including limited geothermal development west of State Route 121 and utility corridors (Table 2-6).

 As in Alternative 1, Alternative 3 would create three Electronic Warfare sites: North Job Peak, 11-Mile Canyon, and Fairview Low (Figure 2-5).
-Section 2.3.2.4.3 (Construction) details these Electronic Warfare sites.
+Section 2.3.4.6.3 (Construction) discusses these Electronic Warfare sites in greater detail.

-2.3.4.5 Special Use Airspace Modifications
+2.3.6.5 Special Use Airspace Modifications

 Under Alternative 3, airspace changes would be implemented in largely the same way as Alternative 1 (see Table 2-4).
-However, under Alternative 3, the Navy would create a new restricted area (R-4805) south of the existing R-4804 A/B and R-4812 to overlay the shifted and tilted withdrawal of B-17 lands (Figure 2-16).
-Alternative 3 would implement all other Restricted Areas, MOA, and ATCAA changes implemented under Alternatives 1 and 2.
+However, under Alternative 3, the Navy would create a new restricted area (R-4805) south of the existing R-4804 A/B and R-4812 to overlay the relocated withdrawal of B-17 lands (Figure 2-18).
+Alternative 3 would implement all other Restricted Areas, MOA, and ATCAA changes in the same manner as Alternatives 1 and 2.